Quantum Curriculum Learning: Method

+In the procedure without using the Q-CurL, we use the conventional loss as the empirical risk $\hat{R}(h) = \dfrac{1}{N}\sum_{i=1}^N \ell_i$ for the training and testing phase.
+In data-based Q-CurL, inspired by the confidence-aware techniques in classical ML~\cite{novot:2018:CVPR,saxena:2019:dataparm:NIPS,superloss:2020:NIPS}, we modify the conventional loss to the following form of the dynamical loss function:

-Here, $\bw=(w_1,\ldots,w_N)$, $\ell_i = \ell(h(\bx_i), \by_i)$, and $w^2_i$ is the regularization term controlled by the hyper-parameter $\gamma > 0$.
-The threshold $\eta$ distinguishes easy and hard samples with $e^{w_i}$ emphasizing the loss $l_i \ll \eta$ (easy sample) and neglecting the loss $l_i \gg \eta$ (hard samples, such as data with corrupted labels)\footnote{In Supplementary Material, we have also discussed an interesting scenario where the modified loss in Eq.~\eqref{eqn:mod:loss} can be used to emphasize complex quantum data during training, potentially reducing generation errors in quantum phase detection tasks under specific conditions.
-This aligns with the numerical results reported in Ref.~\cite{erik:2024:complexity}, which appeared on arXiv after our paper.}.
-The optimization is reduced to $\textup{min}_{\bth}\textup{min}_{\bw}\hat{R}(h, \bw)$, where $\bth$ is the parameter of the hypothesis $h$.
-Here, $\textup{min}_{\bw}\hat{R}(h, \bw)$ is decomposed at each loss $\ell_i$ and solved without quantum resources as $w_i = \textup{argmin}_w(l_i-\eta)e^{w} + \gamma w^2$.
-To control the difficulty of the samples, in each training epoch, we set $\eta$ as the average value of all $\ell_i$ obtained from the previous epoch.
-Therefore, $\eta$ adjusts dynamically in the early training stages but stabilizes near convergence.
+Here, $\bw=(w_1,\ldots,w_N)$ and $w^2_i$ is the regularization term controlled by the hyper-parameter.
+The threshold $\eta$ distinguishes easy and hard samples with $e^{w_i}$ emphasizing the loss $\ell_i \ll \eta$ (easy sample) or the loss $\ell_i \gg \eta$ (hard samples, such as data with corrupted labels).
+The optimization is reduced to